sumaris-net/sumaris-doc/projects/sfa/crr/sfa-crr-25-004-meeting-minutes-2025-04-22.md

 - **Batch #1**
    - _**SIH**_ application and pod to be installed on test server (VM) (EIS)
-   - Database to be duplicated on database server, for test purpose (EIS)
+   - Database to be duplicated on database server, for testing (EIS)
    - _**OPRDEB**_ to be activated, settings adjusted and re-tested (EIS)
    - _**SFA**_ name to be changed to _**Seychelles Fisheries Authority**_ (EIS)
    - Miscellaneous bug fixes according to remaining time (EIS)